tj5miniop/tj5miniop/README.md

 ### What I'm currently working on

-- [Hyperion Desktop ](https://github.com/tj5miniop/hyperion) - My current Linux Desktop, built on top of Bazzite and the latest from FEDORA and GNOME.
-Why Hyperion?
-It just sounds cool 😆
+- [Hyperion ](https://github.com/tj5miniop/hyperion) - My current Linux Desktop, built on top of Arch Linux and the latest from cinnamon.
 ### upcoming projects

 - immutable distrobox os?